apache/ozone/hadoop-hdds/docs/content/design/storage-class.md

 NFS / Fuse file system might require to support Random read/write which can be tricky as the closed containers are immutable.
 In case of changing any one byte in a block, the whole block should be re-created with the new data.
 It can have a lot of overhead especially in case of many small writes.

 But write is cheap with Ratis/THREE containers.
-Similar to any `ChunkWrite` and `PutBlock` we can implementa `UpdateChunk` call which modifies the current content of the chunk AND replicates the change with the help of Ratis.
+Similar to any `ChunkWrite` and `PutBlock` we can implement an `UpdateChunk` call which modifies the current content of the chunk AND replicates the change with the help of Ratis.

 Let's imagine that we solved the resiliency of Ratis pipelines: In case of any Ratis error we can ask other Datanode to join to the Ratis ring *instead of* closing it.
 I know that it can be hard to implement, but if it is solved, we have an easy solution for random read/write.